 We’ll talk about exactly what to say when you see nepotism happening, but first let’s talk about how to spot it.

-Examples of nepotism in business
+Examples of nepotism in the workplace

 The nephew intern